9 Great Behavioral Segmentation Examples for 2025

 • How they’re using it

-• What features they use the most
+• What features do they use the most

 • How much time on average they spend using it

-You can create a mind map then segment your customers based on their usage of your product or service.
+You can create a mind map and then segment your customers based on their usage of your product or service.
 The main usage segments include:

 • Heavy users: These are your superfans.
 They’re highly engaged, spend a lot of time using your product and service, and purchase regularly.

 • Medium users: They engage and purchase from time to time.
-Their relationship with you is often time-based or events-based (think: Christmas, Cyber Monday, Black Friday, etc).
+Their relationship with you is often time-based or events-based (think Christmas, Cyber Monday, Black Friday, etc.).

 • Light users: These customers engage with your brand, but rarely buy.